-The College is in the process of reviewing its governance documents to ensure they reflect more closely the full range of activities that it currently carries out.
+The College is in the process of reviewing its governance documents with the aim of ensuring they best reflect the range of activities that it currently carries out.

 Public benefit

 The Governing Body has considered the Charity Commission's guidance on public benefit and the College remains committed to the aim of providing public benefit in accordance with its founding principles and aims.